MAGALA-RICHARD/apsimNGpy-documentations/doc/edit.rst

          '.Simulations.Grouping.Seasonal.Clock']

-if you look at the simulation; Seasonal, has a manager script named `AutomaticIrrigation` nad takes on this path: '.Simulations.Grouping.Seasonal.Field.AutomaticIrrigation'. we can edit it in one of the following ways
+If you look at the simulation: Seasonal, has a manager script named `AutomaticIrrigation` nad takes on this path: '.Simulations.Grouping.Seasonal.Field.AutomaticIrrigation'. we can edit it in one of the following ways
 1. by path